monilitocastro/LTV2/README.md

 # LTV2
-LifeThread revisioned as with a more intuitive style
+LifeThread revisioned with a more intuitive style